sdthomas91/home2home/README.md

 1. I want to be able to view a list of available properties to find one that suits my needs.
 2. I want to view individual property details to see the price, description, images, amenities, and reviews.
 3. I want to use filters to narrow down property options by location, price range, number of bedrooms, and other criteria.
-4. I want to view properties on a map to understand their locations relative to points of interest.
-5. I want to easily navigate the site to find and compare properties.
+4. I want to easily navigate the site to find and compare properties.

 ### Registration and User Accounts
 #### User